haranychan/homepage/content/ja/publication/IP-2022ECSympOSD/index.md

 publication_types: ["10"]

 # Publication name and optional abbreviated publication name.
-publication: "*進化計算学会論文誌*, Vol. 15, No. 1, pp. 11--19"
+publication: "*進化計算学会論文誌*, Vol. 14, No. 1, pp. 12--17"
-publication_short: "*進化計算学会論文誌*, Vol. 15, No. 1, pp. 11--19"
+publication_short: "*進化計算学会論文誌*, Vol. 14, No. 1, pp. 12--17"

-abstract: On December 21, 2023, Open Space Discussion 2023 (OSD2023) was held as a 1st-day event of the 2023 Symposium on Evolutionary Computation.
+abstract: On December 16, 2022, Open Space Discussion 2022 (OSD2022) was held as a pre-event of the 2022 Symposium on Evolutionary Computation.
 This event was motivated to provide an opportunity to share, discuss, and create future directions in evolutionary computation.
-This paper offers an event report for OSD2023, including a summary of the discussions and participant feedback.
+This paper provides an event report for OSD2022, including a summary of the discussions made as well as participant feedback.

 # Summary.
 An optional shortened abstract.
-summary: This paper is a report on Open Space Discussion (OSD) held in Evolutionary Computation Symposium 2023.
+summary: This paper is a report on Open Space Discussion (OSD) held in Evolutionary Computation Symposium 2022.

-tags: [Evolutionary Computation, Open Space Technology, Symposium Event]
+tags: [Evolutionary Computation, Open Space Technology, Pre-symposium Event]

 # Display this page in the Featured widget?
 featured: false